flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

 .. caution::

    In some simulations, the freestream is not treated to be in sea level standard on purpose.
-For example, in the "case 1a" from `3rd AIAA CFD High Lift Prediction Workshop <https://hiliftpw.larc.nasa.gov/Workshop3/testcases.html>`_, the viscosity of the freestream is adjusted to analyze the full-scale geometry at wind tunnel conditions, so please set the freestream properities based on your requirements.
+For example, in the "case 1a" from `3rd AIAA CFD High Lift Prediction Workshop <https://hiliftpw.larc.nasa.gov/Workshop3/testcases.html>`_, the viscosity of the freestream is adjusted to analyze the full-scale geometry at wind tunnel conditions, so please set the freestream properties based on your requirements.

 .. _BET_XV15_hovering_caseStudy: